-These latest findings come forward as courts levy more than two billion dollars in judgements against Bayer-Monsanto over the cancer causing glyphosate.
+These latest findings come forward as courts levy more than two billion dollars in judgments against Bayer-Monsanto over the cancer-causing glyphosate.

 Recently, Monsanto the agrochemical and seed giant is receiving global whiplash and found guilty of malice for the coverup of its use and abuse of the weed-killer glyphosate.

-With the new tests confirming the EWG’s report from July and Oct 2018 reports tested for the cancer causing glyphosate.
-Among the highest levels of glyphosates found were in the products of Cheerios, with 729 ppb and Honey Nut Cheerios Medley Crunch, with 833 parts per billon, or ppb.
+With the new tests confirming the EWG’s report from July and Oct 2018 reports tested for the cancer-causing glyphosate.
+Among the highest levels of glyphosates found were in the products of Cheerios, with 729 ppb and Honey Nut Cheerios Medley Crunch, with 833 parts per billion, or ppb.
 100 percent of Oat products tested positive for the weed-killer glyphosate.

-The weed-killer produced by the nefarious Bayer-Monsanto has detected 21 oat based cereals and snack products in the latest new round of testing commissioned by the EWG, Environmental Working Group.
+The weed-killer produced by the nefarious Bayer-Monsanto has detected 21 oat-based bowls of cereal and snack products in the latest new round of testing commissioned by the EWG, Environmental Working Group.

 Aside from food products, did you know that Glyphosate is also prevalent in our environment and trace amounts of consumer personal hygiene products, in the human body and in water supplies, although some scientists and related officials will debate the toxicity levels it places upon our bodies, Glyphosates are known to accumulate in our bones and major organs.

 The U.S. Environmental Protection Agency (EPA) has been conducting its required 15-year re-registration review of glyphosate since 2009.
 The agency was supposed to re-approve or ban the chemical by the end of 2015.
 But after the IARC panel of 17 scientists unanimously agreed glyphosate was a probable human carcinogen, the EPA was forced to take its review of the chemical more seriously.